microsoft/proxy/docs/faq.md

 ### <a name="why-popular">Why is "Proxy" so popular?</a>

 "Proxy" is built by engineers at Microsoft and initially deployed in the Windows operating system.
 For 40 years, the inheritance-based polymorphism paradigm has been the only scalable solution for runtime polymorphism in C++.
-However, a "virtual function" is no longer the optimal choice for runtime polymorphism today, and new languages with better paradigms, like <a href="https://doc.rust-lang.org/book/ch10-02-traits.html">traits in Rust</a>, are emerging.
+However, a "virtual function" is no longer the optimal choice for runtime polymorphism today, and new languages with better paradigms, like [traits in Rust](https://doc.rust-lang.org/book/ch10-02-traits.html), are emerging.
 "Proxy" is our latest and greatest solution for generic runtime polymorphism in C++.
 It is easy to integrate and makes C++ feel like a brand new language when dealing with runtime abstractions.

 ### <a name="who-for">Who is "Proxy" for?</a>